 With this contrast in mind, Hasan and Stone claim that acquisition disrupts innate equality both (i) because it disrupts the symmetry of our rights and (ii) because it imposes new duties on others.
 Since innate equality forms part of the foundational right of Kant's political philosophy, no supposed right that contradicts it can be a right at all (see MM 6:238).
-For this reason, on their account, there can be no rightful acquisition prior to state entry.14 Here are two objections to this account.
+For this reason, on their account, there can be no rightful acquisition prior to state entry.
+Here are two objections to this account.

 (i) Hasan and Stone claim that reciprocity of obligation requires that we stand in symmetrical relations of obligation.
 Their view seems to be that to be reciprocally bound by a particular duty, our individual obligations under that duty must be the same.
 This is too strong.
 Being reciprocally bound by the same duty does not entail that the content of our specific obligations will be identical.
 For example, the application of the rule "finders keepers" may result in my acquisition of a pine cone and your acquisition of a fossil.
 That our acquisitive acts resulted in different obligations does not mean that we were not reciprocally bound.
-Reciprocity should not be understood as each of us having the same obligations, but rather as each of us being bound by the same moral principles.
-When we are bound by the same moral principles, the content of our obligations might differ due to the fact that we find ourselves in different circumstances.
-Consider an analogy: we all stand under the same duty to keep our promises, but this does not mean that the content of our promissory obligations is symmetrical.
-This is explained by the fact that each of us makes different promises.
-Property acquisition works the same way.
-Reciprocity of obligation in this case should not be understood in terms symmetry in the content of the obligation, but in terms of the duty to respect whatever property the other has (rightfully) acquired.
+Reciprocity should not be understood as each of us having the same obligations, but rather as each of us having the same obligations if we find ourselves in the same circumstances.
+In cases in which our circumstances are different, so too is the content of our obligations.
+Consider an analogy: we are all duty bound to keep our promises, but this does not mean that the content of our promissory obligations is symmetrical.
+This is

-13 Hasan and Stone (n.12): 71.
+14 Hasan and Stone (n.13): 71.

-14 Their view is more complicated than this, since they argue that the state of nature is a mere idea in Kant's work, and that it is used as part of a stepwise argument setting out the nature of right.
+15 Their view is more complicated than this, since they argue that the state of nature is a mere idea in Kant's work, and that it is used as part of a stepwise argument setting out the nature of right.
 Due to space restraints, I must leave this interesting proposal aside.